| Title: | Multivariate Ordinal Regression Models |

 categories, given a set of covariates.
 The results obtained are the same as the ones by predict()

-argument must be changed to obtain predictions for new classes.
+for the same set of covariates, only the response.cat argument must be changed to obtain predictions for new classes.

-, one would need to reconstruct a new data frame newdata
+In predict(), one would need to reconstruct a new data frame newdata everytime a new response combination should be

 investigated.

-only the columns corresponding to the covariates will be considered.
+From newdata only the columns corresponding to the covariates will be considered.
 Any columns corresponding to the

 responses will be ignored.